-- The device should not move during normal physical activity. - Transducer unit should be hidden by the ear.

-- Device should be comfortable to the user. - The controls of the processing unit should be small enough to keep them discrete yet still be able to be manipulated. - Attach vibro-tactile device with adhesive that will not cause irritation. - The location of the transducer should be easily repeatable.
+- The device should not move during normal physical activity. - The transducer unit should be hidden by the ear. - The device should be comfortable to the user. - The controls of the processing unit should be small enough to keep them discrete yet still be able to be manipulated. - The vibro-tactile device will be attached with adhesive that will not cause irritation. - The location of the transducer should be easily repeatable.